kchang2/pi0-analysis/README.md

   root -l 2015A_EcalNtp*
 ```
 The FAST analysis programs still work on these files, just not through batch.
-3)It's my fault.
-Most of the time, it'll be my fault, with the program having some bugs.
+3) It could possibly be my fault.
+Most of the time, it'll be with the program having some bugs.
 Contact my email and I'll try to help/fix it in anyway.

 ####Corrupt datafiles?